Hyperdimensionals/QClickEdit/README.md

 ## Description

-This module creates clickable text that switches to a Qt input widget when clicked upon, and reverts back to text when the widget loses focus.
+This module creates click-to-input text that switches to a Qt input widget when clicked upon, and reverts back to text when the widget loses focus.

 Input widgets currently supported: QSpinBox, QLineEdit, QTimeEdit, and QComboBox.